bbc/gel/src/components/comments.md

 Where possible, it is advised you do not resort to using the overflow menu (as illustrated in the [main GEL documentation](https://www.bbc.co.uk/gel/guidelines/comments)).
 If there is room, make all functionality visible by default.

-Where the overflow menu _is_ implemented, it should always be as the last control inside the comment, on the right.
+Where the overflow menu _is_ implemented, it should always be as the last control inside the comment, on the right (when rendered in a left-to-right language).
 It should expand and collapse a horizontal menu of controls according to its `aria-expanded` state (`true` for expanded; `false` for collapsed).
 Its (visually hidden) text label should read _"More"_.

 In the following sample, the overflow menu is in the _collapsed_ state, and the menu itself is, accordingly, `hidden`.